KBavis/chat-app-api/README.md

 		3) Build your API Docker Image
 		        - Ensure that the 'Dockerfile' is referencing the correct location of your .jar file and the proper name
 			- Run the command 'docker build -t api-image:latest .' while in the working directy of your Docker Image and Target Directory (where your .jar should be located)

 		4) Update Your Docker Compose File
 			- Update KAFKA_ZOOKEEPER_CONNECT host domain (this should be the IPV4 Address of the 'bridge' network --> run 'docker inspect network bridge' to determine
 			- Update KAFKA_ADVERTISED_LISTENERS host domain (if running locally, this should be localhost)

 		5) Run Docker-Compose File
 			- Execute the command 'docker-compose up -d' in the working directory of your docker-compose.yml file

 		----------FRONTEND SETUP---------------

 		1) Clone the Frontend Repository (https://github.com/KBavis/chat-app-client.git) to your local machine.

   		2) Update conifg.js host domain to be 'localhost'

 		3) If attempting to run locally, there is no need to utilize the dokcer-compose.yml file (as this serves as a reverse proxy for our EC2 Instance), so simply build your docker image via the following commnad:
 			- docker build -t client-image:latest .

  		4) Run the docker image :

-		'docker run -p 3000:3000 client-image:latest'
+			- 'docker run -p 3000:3000 client-image:latest'

 		5) Access the login page by going to http://localhost:3000

 TODO:
 	1) Handling Entities - I think that the way I have embedded all necessary attributes into the JSON returned by certain GET requests was a bit foolish.
 I beli		eve that a better approach would have been to simply include the ID of the embedded entity, rather than all of its field and attributes.
 This is because i	     n the long run, this is going to cause some issues with scalability.
 On top of this, when a user sends hundreds or thousands of messages, that GET request 	  will be smothered with data, making it hard to interpret.
 	2) Kafka - As mentioned above, I think my implementation of Kafka is a bit counter productive.
 I would love to be able to look into how to configure this for 		optimizing the real-time functionlaity this application provides.
 I feel as though another application using Kafka will help cement the concept for me.
 	3) Test Cases - I believe I wrote some extremely sound test cases, but I think there is room for improvement.
 Being able to ensure that the application works 		as expected is largely determined by the effectiveness of my test cases.
 I think that in the future, I should consider how to strucutre these better
+ 	4) Removing Depenedencies Using Jdeps - I beleive there are some depenedencies I have that may have contributed to the large amount of memory needed to run my spring boot application.
+To help combat this, I want to use a tool such as jdeps to remove any unused external depeendices that may have been incorrectly used.